Effect of Covid-19 on people with diabetes

-The ongoing Covid-19 pandemic has caused significant - albeit temporary - disruption to routine clinical services across the UK, including monthly anti-VEGF injections for DMO.
+The Covid-19 pandemic caused significant - albeit temporary - disruption to routine clinical services across the UK, including monthly anti-VEGF injections for DMO.

 Finding a solution

-Ranjan Rajendram and colleagues will investigate the effects of this disruption on the visual health of people living with diabetes.
+Ranjan Rajendram and colleagues are investigating the effects of this disruption on the visual health of people living with diabetes.

 Patients will be assessed at their next clinical appointment and their vision will be assessed using standard clinical tools as well as advanced techniques of investigation such as optical coherence tomography – to visualise the back of the eye.

-This study aims to provide robust and timely information regarding the effects of treatment interruption.
-It will also establish a strong, scientific rationale to help guide future management of individuals with DMO during these extra-ordinary times.
+This study aims to provide robust and timely information on the effects of treatment interruption.
+It will also establish a strong, scientific rationale to help guide future management of individuals with DMO during extra-ordinary times.